SecretFoundation/SecretWebsite/content/index.md

 ### Latest Blog Posts

-Read, watch and absorb the secrets that we publish in our official blog.
+Read, watch and absorb the secrets that we publish in<br/>our official blog.

 </template>